recruit-lifestyle/RandomImageView/README.md

 #Usage
 There is a need to set up `widthCount` and `heightCount` property of the view.
-The targetColor will change to ripple like from touched point in the cell.
+The widthCount and heightCount will change to Horizonal and Verticalsize one side of images in the view.

 1. Create a new UIView in your storyboard or nib.

 2. Set the class of the UIView to RLSRandomImageView in your Storyboard or nib.

-3. Set `targetColor` and `targetBGcolor` for the cell.
+3. Set `widthCount` and `heightCount` for the view.

-4. Set `showDuration` property programmatically if You want to change animation duration.
+4. call `show` method at the timing you want to call.

 #Example